-Each approved club will be associated with The Kennel Club brand and have permission to host our Good Citizen Dog Scheme training courses and subsequent testing sessions.
+Each approved club will be associated with The Kennel Club brand and have permission to host our Good Citizen Dog Training scheme training courses and subsequent testing sessions.
 Approved clubs have access to free scheme course materials including certificates.
 There is a small cost for rosettes, merchandise and postage.

-Each club is issued with an annual certificate and the Good Citizen Dog Scheme Guideline Handbook.
+Each club is issued with an annual certificate and the Good Citizen Dog Training scheme guideline handbook.
 Clubs also benefit from publicity through The Kennel Club's database, enquirers and website.
-Free advice about running the scheme is available from our Good Citizen Dog Scheme office.
+Free advice about running the scheme is available from our Good Citizen Dog Training scheme office.

 Clubs are responsible for arranging all aspects of the test including ordering the stationery, briefing the candidates, appointing an examiner, overseeing the test and returning the required paperwork afterwards.

 Find an approved examiner